 Bretagne (Brittany in English) in Northwestern France has one of the most striking regional cultures in France.
 You’ll see the white and black striped flag of Bretagne flying just about everywhere here, and street signs are in both French and Breton.
-This strong regional identity and celebrated Celtic culture means that Bretagne is a great place to see traditional music and dance.
-You won’t see this in any other parts of the world!
+This strong regional identity and celebrated Celtic culture means that Bretagne is a great place to see traditional French folk dances.
+The music and dance here is very different from other parts of France.

 Near the end of the 4th century, Celtic people migrated across the sea from Great Britain and settled in Brittany which became known as La Petite Bretagne to distinguish it from Great Britain.

 Today Breiz (Bretagne in the Breton language) is considered one of the Celtic nations along with Scotland, Ireland, The Isle of Man, Wales, Cornwall and sometimes Galicia and Asturias in Northwestern Spain.
 These areas share a similar Celtic language and culture.
 For example, you can find bagpipe music in all those places–yep, even in Spain.
 You might also notice that there are a lot more redheads here than in other places in France!

 I was fortunate enough to be able to visit the Cercle Celtique organization in Rennes to learn about Breton culture firsthand.
 The organization teaches Breton and Gallo languages and the dance, music, songs, and traditions of Bretagne.
 Here you can hear bagpipes, accordion and other distinct instruments in the oboe family like the bombard.
 If you want to learn to play the bagpipes, the Breton binioù kozh is distinctly different from the bagpipes played in Scotland, as it has less pipes.
 It looked like a lot of work to get enough air to make those sounds!